 – Adi Da Samraj

 We live in a unique time in the history of the world when humanity has become inter-communicative like never before.
-We too are crowded together in the same room of this inter-connected world like the Three Christs of Ypsilanti; and we are forced to confront fundamental ideas, philosophies, political ideologies and religiously held beliefs that are mutually contradictory and cannot all be true.
-One could say the world has always been this way, but the context has changed; the many religious beliefs and philosophies of human history and the words of our greatest teachers and story-tellers, both past and present, are now heard and considered by the community of all mankind, not merely those of one's family, sect, province, country, religion or time.
+We too are crowded together in the same room of our inter-connected world like The Three Christs of Ypsilanti and we are forced to confront fundamental ideas, philosophies, political ideologies and religiously held beliefs that are mutually contradictory and cannot all be true.
+One could say the world has always been this way, but the context has changed; the many religious beliefs and philosophies of human history and the words of our greatest teachers and story-tellers both past and present, are now heard and considered by the community of all mankind, not merely one's family, sect, province, country, religion or time.

-This grand celebration of scientific achievement heralded tremendous changes, not merely in machines and technology, but in our understanding of human beings and their religions. for accompanying the dazzling displays of scientific progress and technologies it was inevitable that the previously primarily independent cultures and religions of the world would now confront one another as did the Three Christs of Ypsilanti.
-The (western interpretation) of the relatively recent politically and economically dominant religion of Christianity now had to acknowledge there were other 'Christs' in the room, for after all there were many other religions in the world, most of them far older than Christianity.
-It was because of this 'new world' that an ecumenical group of Christians decided to hold along with the fair itself a 'World Parliament of Religions,' where for sixteen days (September 11 to 27, 1893) they sought, "To bring together in conference, the leading representatives of the great historic religions of the world."
-A great building was constructed for the occasion and a gathering of representatives from nearly all the religions of the world came together on the same stage for the first time in history.
+This grand celebration of scientific achievement heralded tremendous changes, not merely in machines and technology, but also in our understanding of human beings, their religions and their understanding of life; Along with dazzling displays of scientific progress and technology, many of the independent cultures and religions of the world confronted one another as did the Three Christs of Ypsilanti.
+The (western interpretation) of the relatively recent politically and economically dominant religion of Christianity now had to acknowledge there were other 'Christs' in the room, for with this technological expansion of our abilities to communicate, it became clearly apparent there were many other religions in the world and nearly all of them were far older than Christianity.
+Because of the revelation of this larger 'new world,' an ecumenical group of Christians decided to hold along with the fair, a 'World Parliament of Religions,' there for sixteen days (September 11-27, 1893) they sought, "To bring together in conference, the leading representatives of the great historic religions of the world."
+A large building ( the Memorial Art Palace) was constructed for the occasion and a gathering of representatives from nearly all the religions of the world was assembled together on the same stage for the first time in history.
 Daily crowds of over 7000 people jammed the main hall to witness this unique event held in the heartland of America in 1893.

 Over the next several days in a series of talks heard by thousands, Vivekananda conveyed the ancient perennial wisdom of Yoga and the highest Advaitic (non-dualistic) philosophy of India.
-He proclaimed a philosophy and understanding never before heard in the west, speaking not of many Gods or even one God, but of only God, a Truth that could only be confirmed by experience and not mere belief.
-This was the moment when the torch of Yoga and Vedanta, the ancient Indian science and philosophy of God-Realization, the Sanatana (Eternal) Dharma was passed from ancient India to the west.
-His words blazed across the western mind like a bright shooting star, illuminating the time in which we now live with the light of eternity.
+He proclaimed a philosophy and understanding never before heard in the west; one that spoke not of many Gods or even one God, but of Only God; a Truth that could only be confirmed only by experience and not mere belief.
+This was the moment when the torch of Yoga and Vedanta, the ancient Indian science and philosophy of God-Realization, the Sanatana (Eternal) Dharma, was passed from ancient India to the west.
+His words blazed across the western mind like a shooting star, illuminating the time in which we now live with the light of eternity.
 Vivekananda was a messenger of the most ancient religious tradition on earth, now revealing itself in an age that was just beginning.

-Today, when we search the internet or walk into any bookstore, we will find teachers, teachings and practices representing the religious and philosophical traditions of ancient India and the whole world, past and present; and because every one of these traditions whether exoteric or esoteric, based on belief or experience claim to contain a definition of the highest truth, meaningful practice, real goal, Reality or a description of what Reality is not; and because their narratives and assumptions, like those of the Three Christs of Ypsilanti, do not agree and are radically different from one another and because we all live on 'spaceship earth' in a vast multi-cultural 'room' of different religions, societies and peoples now crowded together in our technologically interconnected world; the tales we tell today are contextually different from any moment in the past; how, in such a circumstance as this could we believe only the provincial stories of Hinduism, Buddhism, Islam, Judaism or Christianity in whose midst we grew up?
-Must we not also acknowledge the other descriptions and paths to God and meanings of Salvation or Liberation that are all around us?
+Today, when we search the internet or walk into any bookstore, we will find teachers, teachings and practices representing the religious and philosophical traditions of ancient India as well as the whole world, past and present; and because every one of these traditions whether exoteric or esoteric, based on belief or experience, claim to contain a definition of the highest Truth, meaningful practice, real goal and Reality, or a description of what Reality is not; and because their narratives and assumptions, like those of the Three Christs of Ypsilanti, do not agree and are often radically different from one another, and because we all live on 'spaceship earth' in a vast multi-cultural 'room' of different religions, societies and peoples now crowded together in a technologically interconnected world; the truths we espouse and the tales we tell today are contextually different from any moment in the past; how, in such a circumstance as this could one believe only the provincial stories of Hinduism, Buddhism, Islam, Judaism or Christianity in whose midst we grew up?
+Must we not also acknowledge the other descriptions and paths to God and their meanings of Salvation or Liberation that are all around us?
 Must we not at least seek to discern if a thread runs through all of them?

-These are the places where I spend my days and most of that time in a room, where I sit, reflect and write, attempting to share the great wealth that was given to me, my own experiences and anything important that I can remember.
-I consider my writing to be stone cairns used to mark high mountain trails all over the world; Cairns are piles of rocks placed to mark a trail above tree-line to guide a traveler when the path is not obvious across cloud-swept rocky scree; to show the way in harsh and foggy weather, to indicate direction when evening falls, fatigue touches the bones, cold seeps into the body and one does not know which way to turn . . . for I have been there too and have not forgotten.
+These are the places where I spend my days and most of that time in a room, where I sit, reflect and write, attempting to share the great wealth that was given to me, my own experiences and anything important that I remember.
+I consider my writing to be like stone cairns used to mark high-mountain trails all over the world; 'cairns' are piles of rocks placed to mark a trail above tree-line to guide a traveler when the path is not obvious across cloud-swept rocky scree; they show the way in harsh and foggy weather, indicate direction when evening falls, fatigue touches the bones, cold seeps into the body and one does not know which way to turn . . . for I have been there and have not forgotten.

-I am thankful to those who have gone before me and the cairns of stories they have left; I seek also to leave a cairn, mark a trail and if only by implication, point out where I went and what I think is not the way.
-Although I make these cairns myself and place the stones uniquely, I always remember my debt to others for everything I know and understand; I cannot help but notice that every one of my stories is patterned on the stones of those who have passed this way before me.
+I am thankful to those who have gone before me and the cairns of stories they have left behind; I too seek to leave a cairn and mark a trail and if only by implication, point out where I went and what I think is not the way.
+Although I make these cairns myself and place the stones uniquely, I always remember my debt to others for everything I know and understand; I cannot help but notice that every one of my stories is patterned on the older stones and cairns of those who have passed this way before me.
 In this sense, I am a thief; indeed we are all thieves . . . is there anything new under the sun?
-My debt is overwhelming and total and much of what I have written here is to honor my uncountable sources, for they passed it on to me and for that I am eternally grateful.
+My debt is overwhelming and total, and much of what I have written here necessarily honors my uncountable sources, for they passed it on to me and for that, I am eternally grateful.